glozow/bitcoin/doc/policy/packages.md

 A **package** is an ordered list of transactions, representable by a connected Directed Acyclic Graph (a directed edge exists between a transaction that spends the output of another transaction).

+An **ancestor package** is a package consisting of 1 transaction and its unconfirmed ancestors.

 For every transaction `t` in a **topologically sorted** package, if any of its parents are present in the package, they appear somewhere in the list before `t`.

-A **child-with-parents** package is a topologically sorted package that consists of exactly one child and at least one of its unconfirmed parents.
-Not all unconfirmed parents need to be present but no other transactions may be present; the parent of a parent should not be in this package (unless this "grandparent" is also a direct parent of the child).

 ## Package Mempool Acceptance Rules